cobapen/sphinx-theme-mochi/_sources/Pages/usage_nav.md.txt

 ## Directives

+`.. toctree::` is a directive to build a toctree-cache and render toc in the page.
+The contents of sidebar navtree is generated from this toctree.
+It is advised to understand this directive.

 **caption (Text)**

-Set the title of the toctree.
-Title is printed above the toc (both page and navtree).
+Sets the title of the toctree.
+The title is printed above the toc (effective for both page and navtree).
+The title of nested toctree is ignored in the sidebar navigation.

 **numbered**